shusunny/go-project/README.md

 # Go-Practice
-This is golang practice repo, I will upload my practice code here.
+This is my golang practice repo, I will upload my practice code here.